-On this page, you will find excerpts of unpublished shorts.
+Here lie links to excerpts of unpublished/in-progress books and short stories.
 If you want to read more, please email me–cdulaney.willett [at] gmail.com

 The Second Law of Thermodynamics

 Research and present an aspect of medieval Paris” is the assignment that brings Helen and Nolan together, but the ex-figure skater and the temporary architecture student haven’t gotten very far along before their research takes a disastrous turn.
 A notorious painter is discovered dead beside an underground well, and the only clue the two detectives assigned to the case have is in the audio recorder found clipped to the deceased’s jacket.

 As the detectives close in, Helen must face other challenges, from the absence of the mother she needs to the predatory advances of an elderly man, while coming to terms with the childhood memories that have begun to thaw.

 When a weekend trip to Barcelona leaves Nolan trapped inside a former bomb shelter, it’s up to Helen to find him.
 Then again, maybe she shouldn’t–after all, he is wanted for murder.